• Disease Overview

 Kidneys

 In addition to supportive management, ACE inhibitors are the mainstay of treatment for scleroderma renal crisis (SRC).
 Of note, chronic high doses of glucocorticoids are associated with an increased risk of SRC, which is another reason why their use is limited as much as possible in systemic scleroderma.
 In severe cases of SRC, dialysis and even renal transplantation might be required if renal function does not improve after the crisis.
-Nephrologists are physicians specialized in the diagnosis and management of kidney (renal) diseases.
+Nephrologists are physicians specializing in the diagnosis and management of kidney (renal) diseases.

 • < Previous section